-3) Other than GPA, what data/evidence is used to determine whether students have achieved the stated outcomes for the Core requirement?
+Other than GPA, what data/evidence is used to determine whether students have achieved the stated outcomes for the Core requirement?
 (What evidence and analytical approaches do you use to assess which of the student learning outcomes have been achieved more or less well?)

-Direct assessment of the learning outcomes is undertaken by instructors and teaching assistants using a quantitative scale.
-The assessment rubric consists of two questions, each of which are rated on a five-point scale.
+In the past direct assessment of the learning outcomes was undertaken by instructors and teaching assistants using a quantitative scale.
+The assessment rubric consists of two questions, each of which were rated on a five-point scale.

-- 1) Please rate the student's ability to make meaningful connections between a variety of primary sources - 2) Please rate the student's ability to produce a written or verbal interpretive narrative of historical events.
+- 1) Please rate the student's ability to make meaningful connections between a variety of primary sources. - 2) Please rate the student's ability to produce a written or verbal interpretive narrative of historical events.